THE THEORY OF EVOLUTION BY NATURAL SELECTION IN ONE SENTENCE

 Help fund my work – give from $2/£2/€2

-Please consider helping to fund my work – including helping me to buy books – by making a one-time or recurring donation of your choice, from $2/£2/€2.
+Please consider helping to fund my independent research and my writing – including helping me to pay for books and online resources – by making a one-time or recurring donation of your choice, from $2/£2/€2.

 If you have any questions or problems regarding donating, email me at derrick.farnell@gmail.com.